maidens/Flip-Angle-Design-Toolbox/README.md

 Flip-Angle-Design-Toolbox
 =========================

-Tools for designing optimal variable flip angle schemes for hyperpolarized carbon-13 magnetic resonance spectroscopy.
+Tools for designing optimal flip angle schemes for hyperpolarized carbon-13 magnetic resonance spectroscopy.

-The Flip Angle Design Toolbox provides a framework for specifying a linear differential equation model dx/dt = A x(t) + B u(t) to describe magnetization dynamics and tools for maximum likelihood and least-squares estimation of unknown model parameters.
+The Flip Angle Design Toolbox provides a framework for specifying a linear differential equation model

+dx/dt = A x(t) + B u(t)

+to describe magnetization dynamics and tools for maximum likelihood and least-squares estimation of unknown model parameters.
 Toolbox also provides routines to generate optimal flip angle schemes for design objectives including:
 * maximizing signal-to-noise ratio
 * and providing minimum-variance estimates of model parameters.